MikeDigitize/Getting_Started_With_TDD/README.md

 * *What's the interface?
 How is this thing consumed?
 And what does it return?*
 * *What's the data?
 What does it get initialised with?
 What are constants?
 What's going to change?*
 * *What's the logic it need to achieve the desired effect?
 What computations does it have to make to give a correct output?*

-As you're about to start, remember -

-* *It's ok to prototype a concept in code first, particularly if you don't have a clear understanding of it*

 Whilst developing, ask yourself -